International

 The UAE legal system provides specific protections and mandates regarding the handling of deceased residents.
 One of the most important regulations for expatriate workers is Article 15 (3) of Federal Decree Law No. 33 of 2021.
 This law stipulates that the employer is legally obligated to bear the cost of preparing and transporting the body to the worker’s home country if the family requests repatriation.

-This is a vital piece of information for families who may be concerned about the financial burden of international body transport.
+This is a vital piece of information for families who may be concerned about the financial impact of international body transport.
 Beyond the employer's obligation, the process is governed by the Ministry of Health and Prevention (MoHAP), the Ministry of Foreign Affairs (MoFA), and local health authorities such as the Dubai Health Authority (DHA) and the Department of Health (DoH) in Abu Dhabi.

 📝